-Serotonin Production In The Body
+Serotonin Production in the Body

 Serotonin is produced by the gut bacteria in the large intestine.
 This means that when we consume foods high in tryptophan, such as turkey, chicken, beef, fish, eggs, milk, cheese, yoghurt, nuts, seeds, beans, lentils, peas, broccoli, cauliflower, cabbage, Brussels sprouts, spinach, kale, tomatoes, avocados, bananas, apples, pears, peaches, plums, strawberries, cherries, mangoes, melons, watermelon, papaya, pineapple, kiwi fruit, oranges, lemons, limes, grapefruit, tangerines, figs, dates, raisins, prunes, apricots, and honeydew melon, it will help produce more serotonin.